 Mercedes Benz Global - Utilising the creativity

-Over the years we have worked with many other clients such as Culina, Folwer Welch and Mercedes, the type of work that Tim has produced for each has always sat very firmly within the respective industry however our range of work and broad creative approach to projects has meant that we are able to both operate and produce client photography that can cover a very wide range of area's.
+Over the years we have worked with many other clients such as Culina, Folwer Welch and Mercedes, the type of work that Tim has produced for each has always sat very firmly within the respective industry however our range of work and broad creative approach to projects has meant that we are able to both operate and produce client photography that can cover a very wide range of areas.
 A good example of this would be the 'parts' related photography that Tim has created for our client Mercedes.
 We were asked to shoot a series of 'parts' for Mercedes UK to be used in a Europe wide advertising campaign to promote 'genuine' parts being purchased over the lesser priced 'brands'.
-The work was so well received following the campaign that our client went on to produce a calendar, this was distributed to all Mercedes dealerships and centres within Europe and we continued to shoot a dedicated piece of work each year on parts to allow a further series of calendars for the next two years.
+The work was so well received following the campaign that our client went on to produce a calendar, this was distributed to all Mercedes dealerships and centres within Europe and we continued to shoot a dedicated piece of work each year on parts to allow a further series of calendars for the next three years.

 We are very proud of what we have achieved for all our clients and we work mainly through reputation and recommendation.